Thrillers are always good books to turn to when you want a book which is easy-to-read, and which packs in storyline, plot-twists, and action.

 I haven’t actually read this one, but I read about it recently and, if you’re into thrillers, it will be right up your street.
 All about a group of girls who become mysteriously ill, Abbott tells a tale of psychological sickness, and the role of fear and manipulation within a group of high school girls.
 It sounds like the perfect psychological thriller, and one I will definitely give a try next time I need lifting out of a reading slump, and I need something quick-paced!

-Thanks for dropping by!
-Have you read any of these books?
+What do you think of my top 5 favourite thriller?
 Would you like to read any in the future?
-What’s your favourite thriller?
+What is your favourite thriller?

 Let me know all your thoughts in the comments below!